 The big new addition this year is the Berry Donut Van.
 If you haven’t heard of them, they are probably the most famous doughnut makers in NSW apart from the obvious ones (Krispy Kreme, Donut King).

-They have a van at the Easter Show this year for the first time out in the general area not far from the main entry/exit.
-While I think their doughnuts are very over-rated, they are one of the best options at the Easter Show.
+They have a van at the Easter Show this year for the first time out in the general area at what is the main entry to the Main Arena (Gate D).
+While I think their doughnuts are very over-rated, they are one of the best options at this year’s Easter Show.

 G-Free Donuts